 - Are you complying with other relevant laws?

 - Are you complying with industry guidelines or codes of practice?

 - Are there any ethical issues with the processing?

-You should also check whether you are using data for one of the following purposes (in which case the GDPR specifically says that these are legitimate interests, and, depending on the circumstances, your LIA could be quite brief):
+You should also check whether you are using data for one of the following purposes (in which case the UK GDPR specifically says that these are legitimate interests, and, depending on the circumstances, your LIA could be quite brief):

 - fraud prevention (to the extent strictly necessary);